 - Decorative vases, pots and planters that are clean

-Cushions, socks, bras, underwear, gloves, out-of-date textbooks, medical supplies, large pieces of furniture (reviewed on a case by case basis), single curtains or custom curtains (only pairs will be accepted), stuffed animals, used children’s games.
+Cushions, socks, bras, underwear, gloves, all books, medical supplies, large pieces of furniture (reviewed on a case by case basis), single curtains or custom curtains (only pairs will be accepted), stuffed animals, used children’s games.
 Also, we are not accepting winter clothing at this time but will start accepting winter clothing again in August 2021.

 *Please note all items will be checked at the time of drop off*